October 6 - 13, 2018

 The newly re-vamped OzSky "Southern Spring" Star Safaris are limited to a much smaller group of only 12-16 observers, and will be held at Markdale Homestead - a completely different location to the classic OzSky Star Safari to give our OzSky "Alumni" colleagues a change of scenery, and is also more suited to a smaller group where we don't need to book and fill the entire motel in order to be able to guarantee onsite darkness.
-We ran trials of this event and location in October 2015 and 2016, and their success lead to the decision to run this "Southern Spring" event on an annual basis during that time of year.
+We ran a number of trials of this event and location in October 2015, 2016 and 2017, and their success lead to the decision to run this "Southern Spring" event on an annual basis during that time of year.

-The "Southern Spring" edition of the OzSky Star Safaris have been designed to be a far more relaxed, "no frills" OzSky-style observing experience with a much stronger focus on observing and much less focus on touring and organised day trips or activities.
+The "Southern Spring" edition of the OzSky Star Safari has been designed to be a far more relaxed, "no frills" OzSky-style observing experience with a much stronger focus on observing and much less focus on touring and organised day trips or activities.

 Whilst the OzSky "Southern Spring" Star Safari is a significantly smaller event than the "Classic" OzSky Star Safari, a range of up to four (4) large telescopes including a 30", 25" and two 18" telescopes will still be available for the use of those attending.
 The final selection of instruments will be guided by the choices of those attending the event, but also by the availability of volunteers to transport those specific instruments to the observing site.